simolus3/sqlite3.dart/sqlite3/README.md

 When binding parameters to queries, the supported types are `ìnt`, `double`, `String`, `List<int>` (for `BLOB`) and `null`.
-Result sets will use the same set of types.
+Result sets will use the same set of types (`Uint8List` for blobs).

 On the web (when compiled with `dart2js`), `BigInt` is supported as well to represent 64bit integers.
 Support for this can be disabled with `-Dsqlite3.dartbigints=false`.